vubiostat/ODSMethods/README.md

 * Read a few sections of "Writing R Extensions"
 * Run tests/check remotely on development box. devtools::check_win_devel()
-* Accept invitation for vubiostat when it arrives.
+* ~~Accept invitation for vubiostat when it arrives.~~
+* Create 3 slides (include title and credits).
+1 slide with goals/example/?
+* Generate example calls for every method under consideration.
+BLUP, pseudo-likelihood, etc.
+* Add all references and edit R/ODSMethods-package.R

 #### Shawn

-* Find out/fix test-001-acml-validated breakage between platforms.
+* ~~Find out/fix test-001-acml-validated breakage between platforms.~~
 * ods xor check is wrong, and need better validation of data between ods and acml.
-* Move main repository to vubiostat and invite Lucy.
+* ~~Move main repository to vubiostat and invite Lucy.~~
 * convince Jonathan that we can start publishing.
+* Add user interfaces tests for ods
+* Add data frame size check to acml when given output of ods (can a hash sig be done on a data.frame?)
+* Add transforms for ods models (model.matrix)
+* Test non-numeric ids

 ### Notes on lm S3 Methods